 Akadama is a baked product that helps the pumice retain moisture.

 The satuma part is what provides the holes and air into the pumice.
-(SourceOpens in a new tab.)
+(Source)

 These three materials make the Japanese pumice better in quality than the other brands.
 As of the time of this article, I have not found a seller that ships to other countries.
 I’m still looking.